-Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget F Congestion 2124 \$134,000 • Finished creating a corridor-based expressway network in GIS \$144,000 Several of Management Process Attended monthly MassDOT/INRIX meetings continue [.] objective Completed the 2019 arterial performance dashboard show a sn the CMP o Created a new expressway corridor CMP network the Bosto Defined the arterial corridor network (performance measures still need to be calculated) Hosted a CMP committee meeting which provided a workshop for the roadway pricing study Completed materials for the roadway pricing study workshop Completed meeting minutes for both the 12/2/2021 and 3/23/2023 CMP committee meetings Assisted with selecting projects for the roadway pricing study Programs Supporting the 3C Process \$1,496,000 \$1,500,000 Climate Resilience Program 8724 \$44,000.00 Provided technical support for the TIP and the LRTP's Needs Assessment \$76,000 • Mair cheo Discussed environmental engagement strategies and developed new partnerships with regional organizations ConPart Processed the Massachusetts Coast Flood Risk Model (MC-FRM) and other climate data to support analyses of transportation infrastructure exposed to climate hazards con • Dev pag Coordinated internally to discuss resilience themes, data sources, engagement, and resilience in the MPO's certification documents.
-Revi as la whe Coordinated with external partners such as MAPC, the MBTA, and MassDOT on resilience topics othe the Attended an external event related to resilience and adaptation Revi vuln Inventoried findings from Boston Region municipalities' vulnerability assessments asse to th Attended informational webinars on resilience topics such as climate trends and PROTECT funds established by the Bipartisan Infrastructure Law Eval as n proj Presented resilience work and led a resilience discussion at a May Regional Transportation Advisory Council meeting of these tasks remain the same year to year.
-Staff will e to monitor the CMP for all modes.
-However, the main ve is to complete an online CMP dashboard, which will snapshot of congestion on the CMP network.
-In addition, P committee will meet several times a year to help promote ton Region MPO's CMP.
+Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget FFY 2024 Planned Work Progress and Products Congestion 2124 \$134,000 Finished creating a corridor-based expressway network in GIS \$76,000 Several of these tasks remain the same year to year.
+Staff will Management Process Attended monthly MassDOT/INRIX meetings continue to monitor the CMP for all modes.
+However, the main objective is to complete an online CMP dashboard, which will Completed the 2019 arterial performance dashboard show a snapshot of congestion on the CMP network.
+In addition, the CMP committee will meet several times a year to help promote Created a new expressway corridor CMP network the Boston Region MPO's CMP.
+Defined the arterial corridor network (performance measures still need to be calculated) Hosted a CMP committee meeting which provided a workshop for the roadway pricing study Completed materials for the roadway pricing study workshop Completed meeting minutes for both the 12/2/2021 and 3/23/2023 CMP committee meetings Assisted with selecting projects for the roadway pricing study Core MPO Functions \$1,496,000 \$1,454,250 Climate Resilience Program 8724 \$44,000.00 Provided technical support for the TIP and the LRTP's Needs Assessment \$114,000 Maintain connections with external partners through regular check-ins Discussed environmental engagement strategies and developed new partnerships with regional organizations Continue collaboration among staff on resilience tasks Processed the Massachusetts Coast Flood Risk Model Participate in environmental events and build new connections with regional stakeholders (MC-FRM) and other climate data to support analyses of transportation infrastructure exposed to climate hazards Develop text and material to create a resilience-focused page on the MPO's website Coordinated internally to discuss resilience themes, data sources, engagement, and resilience in the MPO's certification documents.
+Review the components of a Resilience Improvement Plan as laid out in the Bipartisan Infrastructure Law, determine whether to develop an MPO-specific plan, research what Coordinated with external partners such as MAPC, the MBTA, and MassDOT on resilience topics other MPOs are doing, and start a framework for developing the plan if we decide to produce one Attended an external event related to resilience and adaptation Review usability, data needs, outputs, and credibility of vulnerability assessment tools and develop a plan for Inventoried findings from Boston Region municipalities' vulnerability assessments assessment of Boston region transportation assets of interest to the MPO Attended informational webinars on resilience topics such as climate trends and PROTECT funds established by the Bipartisan Infrastructure Law Evaluate resilience and environmental TIP criteria and adjust as necessary to successfully invest in resilience-focused projects Presented resilience work and led a resilience discussion at a May Regional Transportation Advisory Council meeting